ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Showers and thunderstorms before 1am, then a chance of rain and snow showers.
 Mostly cloudy, with a low around 26.
 West southwest
-         wind 21 to 24 mph, with gusts as high as 35 mph.
-New snow accumulation of less than half an inch possible.<br></div>
+         wind around 23 mph, with gusts as high as 35 mph.
+New snow accumulation of 1 to 2 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>A chance of rain and snow showers before 7am.
+         <h3>Monday</h3>A chance of snow showers before 1pm.
 Partly sunny, with a high near 33.
-West northwest wind 17 to 23 mph, with gusts
+West northwest wind 18 to 23 mph, with gusts as high
-         as high as 33 mph.
-New snow accumulation of less than half an inch possible.<br></div>
+         as 33 mph.
+New snow accumulation of 1 to 2 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday Night</h3>Mostly clear, with a low around 16.
-Northwest wind 6 to 17 mph, with gusts as high as 24 mph.<br></div>
+Northwest wind 9 to 18 mph, with gusts as high as 26 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">